-- Local economy is ;argely based on farming (producing 25% of the country's potatoes) but also on short-break vacation travel and tourism.
+Local economy is largely based on farming (producing 25% of the country's potatoes) but also on short-break vacation travel and tourism.

 - Charlottetown Harbour (centrally on the southern coast) consists of Charlottetown City and the towns Cornwall and Stratford.

-- Summerside Harbour (on the southern coast) is approx 25 ml (40 km) west of Charlottetown.
-It consists Summerside City.
+- Summerside Harbour (on the southern coast) is approx 40 km (25 mi) west of Charlottetown.
+It consists of Summerside City.

-- Charlottetown has city population around 35,000 and metropolitan population around 65,000.
-The city is the province's capital (incorporated as a city in 1855) and the Queens County's seat.
-The city is named after the British queen Sophia Charlotte (Charlotte of Mecklenburg-Strelitz, 1744-1818), wife of King George III.
-The present-day Charlottetown was created as a merger with the following towns and villages (now neighbourhoods) - Brighton, East Royalty (with Hillsborough Park), Parkdale, Sherwood, West Royalty, Winsloe and the Spring Park.
+Charlottetown has population around 35,000 (metro around 65,000).
+It is the province's capital and Queens County's seat.
+It is named after the British queen Sophia Charlotte (Charlotte of Mecklenburg-Strelitz, 1744-1818), wife of King George III.
+The modern-day Charlottetown was created as a merger with the following towns and villages (now neighbourhoods) - Brighton, East Royalty (with Hillsborough Park), Parkdale, Sherwood, West Royalty, Winsloe and Spring Park.

-- Summerside (population around 15,000) is the island's second largest city located on the western shore.
+Summerside (population around 15,000) is island's second largest town located on the western shore.
 It was first incorporated in April 1877 (as a town) and as a city - in April 1995.
 Just like the capital Charlottetown, Summerside is a merger of the main city with the towns of Sherbrooke, St Eleanors and Wilmot.
-Among the city's attractions is the Summerside Raceway (harness racing trac) - the Canada's oldest, operating since 1886.
+Among the city's attractions is the Summerside Raceway (harness racing track) - Canada's oldest, operating since 1886.
 [It is located next to the Credit Union Place and has capacity of around 4,000 seats, plus a bowling alley, a large swimming pool, fitness, meeting rooms.

 Prince Edward Island cruise terminal